tamara-vorobyeva/TED_conferences/README.md

 ## 📁 Repository Structure
 * README.md - Project overview, technical specifications, and executive summary (this file).

-* /data - Cleaned sample dataset extracted from the database for project demonstration limited to 1,000 entries to allow native browser rendering on GitHub.
+* /data - A consolidated analytical dataset (joined from 'events', 'speakers', and 'talks' source tables) extracted from the database for project demonstration limited to 500 entries.